openshift/lvm-operator/docs/dependency-management.md

     [They are found at the start of the Makefile](https://github.com/openshift/lvm-operator/blob/v4.16.0/Makefile#L43-L46).
     Note that some of these versions are getting their correct tag from the go.mod file.
     In this case, the go.mod dependency is the single source of truth and and upgrade there also will update the relevant client tools (e.g. the ginkgo testing CLI gets its version from the dependency of the go.mod file so as to not maintain the version twice)
+    - Make sure the dependencies match in the bundle `artifacts.lock.yaml` which is in `release/bundle/artifacts.lock.yaml`.
+The links will need to be updated with the new version and the checksum value will need to be updated for the new dependency.
+You can generate the sha256 checksum by running `sha256sum` against the downloaded file.
 4. Run `make godeps-update docker-build` to update the dependencies as well as to build the operator image with the updated dependencies.
     This is a good first check if something broke during the upgrade.
 If it did, this is the time to debug further.
     If you are facing trouble, go slowly by upgrading one dependency group at a time and testing the operator to ensure that the operator is still functioning as expected.